alf9310/Figura/README.md

 * Share assets or work-in-progress models
 * Coordinate contributions
 * Report issues or suggest features
-* Participate in community playtesting
+* Participate in the community

 <!-- TODO: Discord Server Link -->
 **Join the Discord:**